matter-labs/zksync-docs/content/00.build/00.zksync-101/_erc20_tutorial/_atlas_erc20_tutorial.md

 This scripts uses `ethers` to interact with the contract we’ve just deployed.

 ::callout{icon="i-heroicons-light-bulb"}
-Existing libraries like `ethers` , `viem` and `web3.js` can be used to interact with smart contracts deployed on zkSync.
+Existing libraries like `ethers` , `viem` and `web3.js` can be used to interact with smart contracts deployed on ZKsync.
 ::

 Fill the following variables: